Google Analytics can do just about whatever you want it to. It has a ton of depth.

 Google killed the keyword data in Google Analytics.

-I thought the keyword data was done forever — I never expected to see it again.
-I resigned my fate to needing tools like SEMrush or Ahrefs for keywords.
+We thought the keyword data was done forever — we never expected to see it again.
+We resigned our fate to needing tools like Semrush or Ahrefs for keywords.

 Then a funny thing happened.